eclab/grains/dave/docs/TRS.md

 You can attach Dupont 0.1" cables or your nice TangibleWaves cables to the block.

 The screw terminal block breaks out the TRS tip, ring, and sleeve to three wire screws so we can easily attach our two wires.
 Here's the configuration I am using.
 Note that my block says "L" (for "Left" -- the TIP), "R" (for "Right" -- the RING) and the Ground symbol for the Sleeve.
 I have connected the GRAINS output to "R" and +5V to "L".
-You can get +5V from current Master I/O units, or from modules 4ATT/MIX, or even directly from the bus cable itself if you're careful.
+You can get +5V from current Master I/O units, or from modules 4ATT/MIX, but don't use the bus cable, it doesn't have an inline resistor.
 I'd make the +5V wire red to make it clear what's what.

 Once you've hooked up the wires, you just plug the terminal block into the TRS socket.
 Once again, I'm providing this information to early adopters, but **I WILL NOT BE HELD RESPONSIBLE** if this information is wrong and/or somehow you damage something.
 Caveat Emptor.